When Insurance Companies Act in Bad Faith

 If your insurance company fails in its “duty to policyholders” in any way, contact the attorneys at Munley Law.
 We know how to bring you the compensation you deserve.
-And we don’t take a penny unless you win your case.
+And we don’t take a penny unless we win your case.

 What Constitutes a Bad Faith Insurance Claim

 Even with that definition, it’s sometimes hard to really know when your insurance company is acting unlawfully.
 How can someone tell if an insurer’s conduct is unreasonable and the company acts in bad faith?
 There are some telltale signs in many cases, and a bad faith claims lawyer can walk you through them.
 However, the following examples may help you better identify bad faith insurance:

 - Unreasonable Delays – If you are in a car accident and submit a claim to your insurance provider, you have the right to receive a response from them within a reasonable timeframe, usually between 15 and 60 days.
 If an unreasonable amount of time has gone by without reply from your insurer, you should contact a bad faith claims lawyer.

 - Failure to Complete an Investigation – If your insurance company fails to complete a fair and accurate investigation of your accident or damage claim, you may need a bad faith claims attorney.

 - Deception – When you file a claim with your insurance company, your insurer has a duty to inform you of all of the proper deadlines as well as the appropriate paperwork that needs to be filed.
 Should your insurer fail to do so, you should contact an attorney immediately.

 There are many other examples of denial of coverage.
 A bad faith claims attorney at Munley Law can help you obtain the compensation you deserve.
 Contact Munley Law today for a free consultation.

-A bad faith claims lawyer can negotiate with your insurance company and bring you the money you deserve.
+A bad faith claims lawyer can negotiate with your insurance company and obtain proper compensation for you.